-ASTU 100 introduces students to the academic community and how its practices of scholarly reading, writing, and research produce knowledge.
-ASTU 100 is a course that is only offered by CAP.
-In this small class (with a maximum of 25 students per section), students explore their stream’s research topic by studying relevant academic and literary texts.
+Arts Studies 100/101 introduces students to the academic community and how its practices of scholarly reading, writing, and research produce knowledge.
+This small class of approximately 25 students is only offered by CAP.
 The small setting is ideal to help students hone their critical reading and thinking skills, develop their scholarly writing skills, and learn university-level research skills.
-Each stream has several sections of ASTU 100, but students are only required to register in one of them.
+Each stream has several sections of ASTU 100/101, but students are only required to register in one of them.

-ASTU 100A is a two-semester course that combines the study of literature with the study of academic research and writing.
-ASTU 100A thus satisfies 3 credits of both the Literature Requirement and the Writing Requirement.
+ASTU 100 is a six-credit, two-semester course that combines the study of literature with the study of academic research and writing.
+ASTU 100 thus satisfies 3 credits of both the Literature Requirement and the Writing Requirement.

-For detailed descriptions of sample ASTU 100A and ASTU 100B course offerings, visit the pages for each stream.
-Note that while all ASTU 100 faculty follow a common curriculum and pursue shared learning objectives, instructors tailor the topic of their course to their own research areas of expertise.
+For detailed descriptions of sample ASTU 100 and ASTU 101 course offerings, visit the pages for each stream.
+Note that while all ASTU 100/101 faculty follow a common curriculum and pursue shared learning objectives, instructors tailor the topic of their course to their own research areas of expertise.